Mortgages for Oil and Gas Contractors

 After all that travel and diversity, you want a place to put your head down at night that you can call your own.

-But what happens when you mention ‘offshore contractor’ to your in-branch advisor?
+But what happens when you say you're an 'offshore contractor' to an in-branch advisor?

-They either think you’re a private investor or have a dodgy payment structure.
+They may think you're either a private investor or have a dodgy payment structure.
 To them, offshore is somewhere they aspire to have a savings account one day.

 The great divide: do governments want entrepreneurs?

-The problem you have getting a mortgage is often not be down to what you do in your line of work.
-Rather, it’s how you process your income thereafter that can scupper lenders’ affordability tests.
+The problem you have getting a mortgage isn't always down to you being an oil and gas contractor.
+Rather, it's how you process your income thereafter that can scupper lenders' affordability tests.

-One reason is that in UK governance, there’s a conflict that affects contractors.
+One reason is that in UK governance, there's a conflict of interests.
+Yes, it's politics; but it does impact contractors across all industries.

-On one hand, you have the politicians telling you they support self-employed entrepreneurs.
-In some instances, they mean what they say, too.
+On one hand, politicians tell you they support self-employed entrepreneurs.
+In some instances, they actually mean what they say, too.
+Rare, I know.

-Yet on the flip side, you have the tax man.
-Their aggressive pursuit of single trading entities makes the herald of the politicians moot.
+On the flip side, you have the tax man's aggressive pursuit of single person limited entities.
+Their fearmongering makes the aforementioned herald of politicians moot.

-Have you ever had your accountant or agency explain IR35 to you?
-Great to see you’ve recovered, but you now know HMRC‘s viewpoint on contracting.
+Has your accountant or agency ever explained the labyrinth of IR35 to you?
+Great to see you've recovered, but at least you know HMRC's dubious viewpoint on contracting.

 Fortunately, banks and building societies have taken a different tack.